Trust (Elvis Costello album): Retrospective appraisal

-Retrospectively, Trust has received acclaim from music critics, and has been cited as one of Costello's best, and most underrated, works.
-In 1989, Melody Maker published a positive retrospective of the album in which the magazine argued: "While the rest of pop was becoming increasingly simplistic, gaudy and escapist, Trust was angry, complex, a confrontation."
-Furthermore, they stated that Trust represented a stylistic tour-de-force that showed Costello at his fullest range and today is viewed as an amalgamation of 1980s pop and a "poignant anticipation" of the "bleak years" that would follow its release.
-Indeed, commentators have viewed Trust as exhibiting an artist and band at their creative peaks.

-Reviewing in 1991, Greg Kot of the Chicago Tribune described the album as "a shift to a less obviously subjective, more measured writing and performing style", while Armond White labelled it "social science with a nonstop beat for parties or revolutions" in Entertainment Weekly.
-Three years later, Select magazine's Clark Collis believed Trust displayed Costello at his "acidic best", with "instant classics" such as "Clubland", "New Lace Sleeves" and "From a Whisper to a Scream".
-Reviewing for Uncut in 2003, Jon Wilde found the album "less instantly arresting" than Get Happy!!, but nevertheless contained "a binge of great songwriting", summarising: "Showcasing some of [Costello's] most violently acerbic writing, with the Attractions at their most pathologically inventive, Trust boomed and slammed and whispered with sly, creative intent."
-In The New Rolling Stone Album Guide (2004), Rob Sheffield commented that the album "still marks Elvis's summit as a singer, songwriter, and miserable-Irish-bastard pin-up boy."
+Retrospectively, Trust has received critical acclaim as one of Costello's best, and most underrated, works that warrants reappraisal.
+Commentators have viewed Trust as exhibiting an artist and band at their creative peaks.
+Reviewing for Uncut in 2003, Jon Wilde found the album contained "a binge of great songwriting", summarising: "Showcasing some of [Costello's] most violently acerbic writing, with the Attractions at their most pathologically inventive, Trust boomed and slammed and whispered with sly, creative intent."
+Thomson argues that at its best, Trust showcased Costello "at his most darkly dramatic" and the Attractions "at their most restrained yet widescreen".

-Later reviewers acknowledge Trust as one of Costello's lesser-known works that warrants reappraisal.
 Some also wrote that the album contains both "complexity" and "sophistication" that the artist's earlier LPs lacked.
 Writing in 2006, Treblezine's Ernest Simpson noted that Trust lacked the "standout successes" of the artist's prior albums, yet all of the LP's songs contained a "sophistication" that those works lacked, including the absence of an opening track that began with Costello's voice before the band joined in.
 He ultimately deemed it "probably the most diverse and yet consistently great album that Elvis & the Attractions ever released".
 AllMusic editor Stephen Thomas Erlewine agreed, arguing that it is Costello and the Attractions' "most impressive album".
 In a piece commemorating the 30th anniversary of its release, Sheffield named Trust Costello's best album, one that remains "his funniest, his wisest and his most rocking".
-Writing for its 40th anniversary, Rob Smith of Ultimate Classic Rock, on the other hand, acknowledged the record contained both highs and lows and concluded that it falls between being a classic and a dud.
+Writers for Stereogum called the album "yet another high watermark" for Costello in 2021.
+In a more mixed review, Rob Smith of Ultimate Classic Rock acknowledged the record contained both highs and lows and concluded that it falls between being a classic and a dud.